swany5518/LicensingSystem/README.md

 A system for setting up and managing client licenses for software products on Windows

 ### How it works
 Server backend written in Java designed to communicate with the MySQL database
-Client frontend written in C++ that communicates with the server
+Client frontend written in C++ that communicates with the server Products are stored on server and streamed to client when first using, or when updates are required

 ### Features
 Secure TCP connections using Winsock2 and Java sockets